Sdaas/spring-cloud-stream/README.md

     dlqPartitions: 1
 ```

-Note: With this approach, if `enableDlq` is not true, then the framework will use a default `SeekToCurrentErrorHandler` which is set to make 10 attempts and
+Note: With this approach, if `enableDlq` is not true, then the framework will use a default `SeekToCurrentErrorHandler` which will make 10 attempts and
 then drop the message.

-## Use `SeektoCurrentErrorHandler` to retry
+## Use `SeektoCurrentErrorHandler`

 This approach does a "stateful" retry and sends the message to DLQ if all attempts fail.
 With this approach there is no upper limit on the
 TOTAL amount of time spent on retries.
 But the delay between INDIVIDUAL retries cannot exceed `max.poll.interval.ms`.